gaurav3017/X-Music-Player/README.md

 No Click event listener on all tracks list.

 # Important:
-This is backend for the "X Music Player".
+####This is backend for the "X Music Player" frontend.
 Set local path to "..\X Music Player\songs" folder in "MusicUpload.java" file before running the project.
 "MusicUpload.java" is present in "xmusic" folder.
 Variable name: MUSIC_UPLOAD_DIR. "songs" folder contains uploaded songs and fetched album art images.